 Talk therapy is considered to be the most effective treatment.
 The aim is to help people with this condition make more independent choices in life.
-Medicines may help treat other mental health conditions, such as anxiety or depression, that occur along with this disorder.
+Medicines may help treat other mental conditions, such as anxiety or depression, which occur along with this disorder.

 Improvements are usually seen only with long-term therapy.